emqx/blog/en/202008/hamler-0-2-otp-behaviours-with-type-classes.md

 ## Welcome to the Hamler community!

 The Hamler functional programming language has been an open-source project since its inception and is hosted on GitHub: [https://github.com/hamler-lang/](https://github.com/hamler-lang/) . **Hamler** is currently being developed and maintained by the RD team of [EMQ Technologies Co., Ltd.](https://www.emqx.com/en).
-We plan to release version 0.5 for the development of EMQ X 6.0 by the end of 2020.
+We plan to release version 0.5 for the development of EMQX 6.0 by the end of 2020.

 To contribute to **Hamler** project: